BoredomExists/WorkDoneInSchool/README.md

 I'm currently a senior at the University of South Carolina with a hobby of creating random projects.

 # About the Repo
 This repository is my collection of various projects that I have done during my time as a college student along with some personal projects.
 Each program or project is organized by language and then either by a something that was done in college or a personal project.
-All college projects are complete, but some personal projects are either completed or still being worked on.
+All college projects are complete, but all personal projects, I consider to be experimental stuff so they may seem incomplete as they are learning experiences.

 ## Skills